 Skip to Content

-Mount Bartle Frere Hike: Guide to Climbing Queensland’s Tallest Mountain
+Climbing Mount Bartle Frere: Queensland’s Tallest Mountain

-Mount Bartle Frere Hike: Guide to Climbing Queensland’s Tallest Mountain
+Climbing Mount Bartle Frere: Queensland’s Tallest Mountain

 A complete guide to tackling the Mount Bartle Frere Hike to summit Queensland’s tallest mountain.
 Trail information, overnight camping options and everything else you need to know.

-Mount Bartle Frere is located in the Wonooroonan National Park, approximately 51 km from Cairns.
-It’s the tallest mountain in Queensland, and one of my personal favourite hikes in all of Australia.
+Mount Bartle Frere is located in the Wooroonooran National Park, approximately 51 km from Cairns.
+It’s the tallest mountain in Queensland, and a summit I had wanted to climb for a long time.

-The Mount Bartle Frere hike is a pretty steep climb but offers some of the best views around Cairns and the Atherton Tablelands.
 It can be completed in one long full-day hike, or you can camp near the summit at a designated Mount Bartle Frere camping site.

 How to Get to the Mount Bartle Frere Track

 If you're attempting the summit over two days and you want to camp, then it's possible to leave your car there overnight for free.
+This is what I did, and I had no problems.
+I also haven't heard of anyone having issues with leaving their car in this car park, since it is quite busy due to the popularity of the falls.

 At the Josephine Falls car park, you'll see a sign pointing towards the Mt Bartle Frere track just past the track to Josephine Falls.
+This is the start of the trail for the Eastern Approach to the summit.

 The Eastern Approach to the Summit